goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities.
 This can get easily tamed using community and commercial tools such as 🔗 [npm audit](https://docs.npmjs.com/cli/audit) and 🔗 [snyk.io](https://snyk.io) that can be invoked from your CI on every build

-**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
+**Anders:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
 Quite tedious

 <br/><br/>